sabir-aspose/words-docs-com/en/net/getting-started/how-to-run-aspose-words-in-docker/_index.md

 Microservices, in conjunction with containerization make it possible to easily combine technologies.
 Docker allows you to easily integrate Aspose.Words functionality into your application, regardless of what technology is in your development stack.

-In case you are targeting microservices, or if the main technology in your stack is not .NET, C++ or Java, but you need Aspose.Words functionality, or if you already use Docker in your stack, then you may be interested in utilizing Aspose.Words in a Docker container.
+In case you are targeting microservices, or if the main technology in your stack is not .NET, C++ or Java, but you need Aspose.Words functionality, or you already use Docker in your stack, then you may be interested in utilizing Aspose.Words in a Docker container.

 ## Prerequisites